 Sky-Watcher Esprit 100 Review

-From the moment I fastened the lime green mounting plate to its base, to editing my first photo captured with it, the Sky-Watcher Esprit 100 APO has been an impressive optical instrument to experience.
+From the moment I fastened the lime green mounting plate to its base, the Sky-Watcher Esprit 100 APO has been an impressive optical instrument to experience.
+I’ve managed to capture some impressive images using this telescope, from the backyard and beyond.

 Sky-Watcher Esprit 100 Review